 A thoughtful, inquisitive, slightly off the beaten path weekly newsletter.
 Covers a very eclectic mix of topics, often having to do with sociotechnical transformations, but also cities, systems, hybrids, the environment, history, scifi, design, and many other ideas that matter.
-Each issue features the essential quotes and insights for five or six articles, as well as diverse quick takes.
+Each issue provides the essential quotes and insights to four or five featured articles, as well as diverse quick takes.

 “It’s like a Warren Ellis, Azeem Azhar,

 One of the most fascinating content curators in town… and even internationally.

 One of the few newsletters that arrives in my inbox and provides actual value.